 Few things help us memorize scripture better than songs.
 There are several cute fruit of the spirit songs on Youtube.
-These are our favorites and perfect for any fruit of the spirit lesson for kids.
+These are our favorites and perfect for any fruit of the spirit Sunday school lesson, family devotion, or downtime for kids.

 Other Bible Lessons for Kids You Might Enjoy

 I love to write Bible lessons for kids.
 It makes my heart glad teaching my children about God and sharing the most important part of my life with them.

 “Therefore you shall lay up these words of mine in your heart and in your soul, and bind them as a sign on your hand, and they shall be as frontlets between your eyes.